jupitervolta/cookiecutter-python/README.md

 ## Overview

 This template is the standard way to create a python package at Jupiter Volta.
 It is a fork from [cookiecutter-nist-python](https://github.com/usnistgov/cookiecutter-nist-python) with adaptations for Jupiter Volta's needs.
-Some of the documentation is still taken from the original template, so you may see some references and linksto NIST.
+Some of the documentation is still taken from the original template, so you may see some references and links to NIST.

 ## Features